Vesna Pisarović: 2016–2019: Naša velika pjesmarica and Petit Standard

-2020–present: Upcoming ninth studio album
+2020–present: Upcoming tenth studio album

 On 5 October 2019 in an interview with Narodni radio Pisarović revealed that she has been working on her upcoming pop album since 2006.

 Since then she has written over 30 songs.
 The recording process for the album started in early 2020.
 On 13 February 2021, Pisarović performed a medley during the show program at Dora 2021.
 In August 2021 in an interview with Slobodna Dalmacija, Pisarović revealed how she has "two thousand music sheets of new music" that she has written in the past few years.
 She also noted how the album is in the works but not yet ready to be announced.
-Pisarović's major comeback concert with her mainstream repertoire was supposed to be held in 2020 but was rescheduled multiple times because of the Covid-19 pandemic.
+Pisarović's major comeback concert with her mainstream repertoire was supposed to be held in 2020 but was rescheduled multiple times because of the COVID-19 pandemic.
 In early 2022 the concert was confirmed to be held at the Dom Sportova in Zagreb on 29 April 2022.
 In May 2022, Pisarović released a remixed version of "Neka ljudi govore" with newly recorded vocals.
+In June 2024, Pisarović announced that the lead single from her upcoming ninth studio album will be released on 1 September 2024.
+A month later, in July 2024, Bravo! announced her headlining concert at the Arena Zagreb on 26 April 2025.